displaynameroblox/displayoptiy/README.md

 This project is still indev .
 No guarantees of stability or updates.
 Use at your own risk.

 ---

+# Update!

+# v0.8:
+Fixed gui not loading in

+Added new themes

+# V0.9

+Now you can see any song in any game

+Now it's saves your playlists, and songs,

+Added a new search tap

+Added a new setting (unload)

+Added a home tap

+---

+More coming soon :3

+---

 Enjoy 🎶